mgechev/blog.mgechev.com/_drafts/aspect-oriented-programming-javascript-aop-js.md

 }
 ```

 We have `ArticleCollection`, which provides methods for fetching new articles and removing already existing ones.
-There are two "special" methods (`getSpecialArticleById` and `removeSpecialArticle`), which are responsible for dealing with articles, which require specialized access.
+There are two "special" methods (`getSpecialArticleById` and `removeSpecialArticle`), which are responsible for dealing with articles, which require authorized access.

+In a typical scenario, during our development process we may want to add logging when given method is called and when its execution is completed.